-Natpara is our recombinant full-length human parathyroid hormone 1-84 (rhPTH 1-84) that we are developing as the first hormone replacement therapy for hypoparathyroidism, a rare hormone deficiency disorder in which patients are physiologically unable to regulate the levels of calcium and phosphates in their blood due to insufficient levels of endogenous parathyroid hormone (PTH).
+Natpara is our recombinant full-length human parathyroid hormone (rhPTH [1-84]) that we are developing as the first hormone replacement therapy for hypoparathyroidism, a rare hormone deficiency disorder in which patients are physiologically unable to regulate the levels of calcium and phosphates in their blood due to insufficient levels of endogenous parathyroid hormone (PTH).
 Endogenous PTH is the body's principal regulator of serum calcium and phosphate levels.
 Hypoparathyroidism is associated with hypocalcemia, hyperphosphatemia, hypercalciuria (excessive urinary calcium excretion), and increased bone mineral density.
 It typically results from permanent injury to the parathyroid gland(s) during thyroid or parathyroid surgery or other surgical procedures in the neck, radiation to the neck region, autoimmune destruction of the parathyroid glands, or their congenital absence.
 Although rare, hypoparathyroidism can also result from genetic mutations.
 Current therapy is limited to calcium supplementation and parenteral or metabolic forms of vitamin D. These palliative therapies are sometimes suboptimal and can also contribute to long-term health risks including kidney failure.
 Hypoparathyroidism is one of the few hormonal deficiency syndromes with no approved replacement therapy using the native hormone.
 If approved, Natpara could be the first treatment targeting the underlying cause of hypoparathyroidism by replacing the native hormone.
 In November 2011, we reported positive top-line results from our Phase 3 registration study of Natpara, known as REPLACE, which met the primary efficacy endpoint with a statistically higher responder rate versus placebo.
 A responder was defined as a 50 percent or greater reduction in oral calcium supplementation and active vitamin D therapy and a total serum calcium concentration that was maintained compared to baseline.
-The company has addressed certain previously reported fill-finish issues related to the manufacture of Natpara and submitted its Biologic License Application to the U.S. Food and Drug Administration (FDA) in October 2013.
+Subject to the resolution of a manufacturing issue, we plan to file for U.S. marketing approval of Natpara in the second half of 2013.